prey176/Codebook/README.md

   1. Problem Source - https://www.spoj.com/problems/QTREE/

   2. This is an example for Heavy Light Decompostion with queries on edges.
 This will help you get the template for HLD for edge queries.

+## 13. hld2.cpp
+  1. Problem Source - https://www.spoj.com/OI/problems/QTREE3/ , I couldn't submit the problem (100% Not Sure).

+  2. This is an example for Heavy Light Decompostion with queries on vertices.
+This will help you get the template for HLD for vertices queries.